-The Friends of Music at Stanford present their annual holiday showcase in Memorial Church featuring the Stanford Philharmonia, Stanford Chamber Chorale, Early Music Singers, and other guests.
+The Friends of Music at Stanford present their annual holiday showcase in Memorial Church featuring the Stanford Philharmonia, Early Music Singers, and organist Ethan Chi.

 Paul Phillips conducts the Philharmonia's Spring program: